ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   </a>
 </p>
 <div style="height: 20px;"></div>

-<strong>Observations:</strong>
+<strong>Observation(s):</strong>
 <ul>
-  <li> The distribution is predicatble where the most planets are closer.
+  <li> The distribution is predicatble where the most planets are closer.</li>
-  <li> Fairly significant findings of planets up to 3500 light years.
+  <li> Fairly significant findings of planets up to 3500 light years.</li>
-  <li> A small number of planets have still been been accessed at 10,000 light years away remarkably. </li>
+  <li> A small number of planets have still been been accessed at 10,000 light years away remarkably.</li>
 </ul>

-Plotting a CDF of exolanet distance from Earth, allowing us to better evaluate how planet distances compare to one another.
+<p> We can also better evaluate the distribution of planets as a whole through a cumulative distribution function (CDF):</p>

 <div style="height: 20px;"></div>
 <p align="center">